 Friends in Action offers a number of programs and activities for young adults that are freshman in high school and up.
-Please contact Amanda DeGiovanni at email@example.com for more information.
+Please contact Kasey Darnell at email@example.com for more information.

-ON A PAUSE DUE TO COVID.
-Basketball club meets on Thursdays from 4:30-6:00 at the Robert J. Lister Academy.
+Basketball club: September – May.
 No matter what abilities participants bring to the court, the games are all about passing, teamwork and supporting each other for fun pick-up style games.

 Summer Basketball: We will announce the time and dates for summer hoops in May!
 Summer hoops typically starts at the end of June through the first week of August at the Connie Bean building in Portsmouth, NH.